- Jazz Orchestra

-The Kent State University Jazz Studies Program offers numerous performance opportunities to students including the Jazz Orchestra, Jazz Workshop Ensemble, combos, and a vocal Jazz ensemble.
+The Kent State University Jazz Studies Program offers numerous performance opportunities to students including the Jazz Orchestra, Jazz Workshop Ensemble, combos, and two full vocal jazz ensembles.
 Performances are held in various venues on campus, with several opportunities to play at venues throughout Northeast Ohio.
 Off-campus performances regularly take place at Nighttown and Blu Jazz, high school jazz festivals, The Tri-C and Lakeland Jazz Festivals, and Elmhurst College Jazz Festival.
 In February 2018 the Jazz Orchestra and Nova Jazz Singers will travel to New York City to perform at Shapeshifter Lab, among other venues.
 The Jazz Studies Program also regularly collaborates with the Kent Stark Campus to produce recordings.

 The Kent State University Jazz Studies Program offers also offers insight into the professional musician’s life through regular masterclasses with jazz giants currently on the scene today.

 The Kent State University Jazz Studies Program organizes and participates in major School of Music events including Saxophone Day, the High School Jazz Invitational and tours with the Kent State Wind Ensemble.